✨ Gatsby-Inspired & Flower Cake Duo

 - 1 tsp vanilla extract

-Beat butter 4–5 mins until light and fluffy.
+- Beat butter for 4–5 minutes until light and fluffy.

 🌼 Fondant Flowers (Optional)